oVirt/ovirt-site/source/documentation/vmm-guide/appe-Reference_Settings_in_Administration_Portal_and_User_Portal_Windows.html.md

 * Direct LUN disks are not included in virtual machine snapshots.

-The **Cinder** settings form will be disabled if there are no available OpenStack Volume storage domains on which you have permissions to create a disk in the relevant Data Center. **Cinder** disks require access to an instance of OpenStack Volume that has been added to the oVirt environment using the **External Providers** window; see [Adding an OpenStack Volume (Cinder) Instance for Storage Management](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/paged/administration-guide/112-adding-external-providers#Adding_an_OpenStack_Volume_Cinder_Instance_for_Storage_Management) for more information.
+The **Cinder** settings form will be disabled if there are no available OpenStack Volume storage domains on which you have permissions to create a disk in the relevant Data Center. **Cinder** disks require access to an instance of OpenStack Volume that has been added to the oVirt environment using the **External Providers** window.

 **New Virtual Disk and Edit Virtual Disk Settings: Cinder**